AbhinavSalgania/weatherappReact/README.md

 * Sign in functionality using Firebase
 * Dark mode
 * Ability for user to save cities
-* Make the website responsive for different devices.
+* Make the website responsive for different devices
+* Improve UI

 ### Known bugs